GabeScott/standard-works-vault/General Conference/1986 April - We Love You—Please Come Back.md

 # We Love You—Please Come Back

-*By Richard G. Scott - Of the Presidency of the Seventy*
+By Elder Richard G. Scott - *Of the Presidency of the Seventy*

 *Given in the April session of the 1986 General Conference*